ibkernel/custom-record-grep/README.md

 **If there are more than one record in a single file, the indexing file is consider corresponding to the first record only, the rest remains default**

-Although, crgrep works only if the input data were all well formatted, **crgrep can took care all of the preprocessing stuff for us**.
-All crgrep need is just some arguments, [see instruction below](#preprocess-data).
+Although, the grep tool works only if the input data were all well formatted, **the tool can took care all of the preprocessing stuff for us**.
+All the tool need is just some arguments, [see instruction below](#preprocess-data).

 ## Usage

-### Compile crgrep:
+### Compile the tool:

 *Read the makefile for compiler details*